-Ankle stability is conferred by the bony architecture as well as three distinct groups of ligaments: the syndesmotic ligaments, the lateral collateral ligaments, and the medial collateral ligaments.
-Sprains of the lateral ligaments of the ankle are the most common musculoskeletal injury in sports.
+The ankle is stabilized by the bony architecture as well as three distinct groups of ligaments: the syndesmotic ligaments, the lateral collateral ligaments and the medial collateral ligaments.